neontribe/untangled/content/Menu/frequently-asked-questions/index.md

 Norwich
 NR3 1JD

+If you are walking up Magdalen Street away from the city centre, it's the second set of double doors to the Epic Building, next to 'Secondhand Land'.

-Please go to reception at 9am on the 5th August and say you are there for Untangled
+Please go to reception at 9am on the 5th August and say that you are there for Untangled.

 <br>

 ### What do I need to bring?

-You can bring your own laptop if you want to, but we have computers you can work on if you don’t.
+You can bring your own laptop if you want to or feel more comfortable, but we have iMacs you can work on if you don’t.

 <br>